 Several innovative approaches have been adopted to effect transformational changes in the energy sector.
-On the technical side, innovations include: pay-as-you-go (PAYG), net metering, prepaid meters, and mobile apps.
-On the institutional side, efforts to combine energy demand and uses have led to increased productivity and livelihood opportunities.
-The Global Fuel Economy Initiative, a partnership of concerned international bodies, is working towards ensuring real improvements in fuel economy and the deployment of fuel economy technologies.
-Employment generation in sustainable energy has been increased through several trainings.
-Different financial mechanisms and business models have been tested through piloting and creating credit guarantee schemes, setting up ESCOs, and addressing barriers in financial, technical, regulatory, policy and institutional and implementation of energy sector projects.
-Technology and business model demonstrations, pilot programmes, and new innovative schemes all need to be scaled up; building capacity to operationalize at a wider level is critical for this, but has been lacking so far.

-It is now well recognized that the need for further capacity-building to achieve the ambitious SDG 7 energy goals is critical at all levels across all countries.
-The capacity-building linked to programmespecific innovations are narrowly focused and often the capacity so built is lost to the sector over time.
-There is no systematic plan to ensure that the capacity-building infrastructure of a country is aligned to meet the needs of the energy sector.
+On the technical side, innovations include - pay-as-you-go (PAYG), Net metering, Prepaid meters, Mobile Apps amongst others.
+On the institutional side, efforts to combine energy demand and uses have led to increased productivity and livelihood opportunities whereas the Global Fuel Economy Initiative, a partnership of concerned international bodies, is working towards ensuring real improvements in fuel economy and the deployment of fuel economy technologies.
+Employment generation in sustainable energy has increased manifold through several trainings.
+Different financial mechanisms and business models have been put to test through piloting and creating credit guarantee schemes, setting up of ESCOs, through addressing barriers in financial, technical, regulatory, policy and institutional and implementation of energy sector projects.
+However, it is well recognised that the need for further capacity building for achieving the ambitious SDG7 energy goals is critical at all levels, across all countries.
+This is likely because the innovative approaches being designed are not conforming to the definition of capacity development.
+The CB linked to programme specific innovations are narrowly focussed and often the capacity so built is lost to the sector over time.
+There is no systemic plan to ensure that the CB infrastructure of a country is aligned to deliver against the needs of the energy sector.